The-Slick-Nick/Minesweeper_py/README.md

 Here's how it works:
 * Flag a tile you are sure is a mine
-* Right click on the face at the top
+* Right-click on the face at the top
-* If the flagged tile contains a mine, the mine will be removed from the grid and replaced with a blue square
+* If the flagged tile contains a mine, the mine will be removed from the grid and replaced with a blue square.
   * Since the mine is now gone, the numbers indicated in the tiles surrounding will be adjusted to account for this.
-  * Since this can result in new blank tiles, this also triggers automatic blank-digging for new blank tiles
+  * Since this can result in new blank tiles, this also triggers the automatic blank-digging for new blank tiles
 * If the flagged tile did NOT have a mine, you lose the game.

 ![COMMIT BEFORE](examples/commitBefore.png)